dhaneshnm/dhaneshnm.github.io/_posts/2018-11-11-react-hooks.markdown

 The most attractive feature here is the ability to create custom hooks, combining the state, effects and context hooks provided by the API.
 I am looking forward to see all the interesting design patterns and libraries that developers will come up with custom hooks.

-Another interesting aspect is to see how hooks will affect then use libraries like redux in react eco system.
+Another interesting aspect is to see how hooks will affect the use libraries like redux in react ecosystem.
 Hooks API provides a [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) hook.
 This helps to "hook" the redux or similar state manager to any functional component.
 I expect there to be a wave of interesting use cases and patterns around the usage of useReducer hook.

 Now it is easy to make any functional component a "state full" component that has side effects.
 I am concerned about evolution of a bunch of anti-patterns around this ability.
 This for sure is giving some serious power to the developers and there will be some abuse of hooks for sure.